Durham Technical Community College

 Ingram Center: 40,000 sf; Newton Center: 50,000 sf

 The Durham Tech project began as a renovation of the aged Newton Building, which houses vocational programs.
 As space programming and design progressed, it was determined that the College’s needs would be best addressed with a renovation of the existing Newton Building and the design/construction of a new Applied Technologies Building.

-The Newton Building renovation is a concurrent project.
+The Newton Center renovation was a concurrent project.
 The renovation reskins the street facing facade to create a modern architectural expression that reflects the progressive academic character the College has set as one of its strategic goals.
-Its shining star component will be a Maker Space located at the front door.
-Housed within interior and exterior glass, it will be an active space whose visibility should engage passers-by as well as students.
-The dual zone design will allow for securing of expensive equipment but also opens up to allow students to not only use the tools to work on their student projects, but to inspire them to do their own personal projects.
-The Maker Space integrates 3d printing, CNC technology, virtual/augmented reality stations, programmable robots, electronics/Arduino stations, 3D scanners, virtual welding trainers, vinyl cutters, laser cutter, mini mills, sewing equipment, and basic workshop equipment.
-The Maker Space will enable further technological innovations and provide equitable access to high-tech equipment, tools, and technology – sparking innovation among students and within the community.
+Its shining star component is a Maker Space located at the front door.
+Housed within interior and exterior glass, it is an active space whose visibility engages passers-by as well as students.
+The dual zone design allows for securing of expensive equipment but also opens up to allow students to not only use the tools to work on their student projects, but to inspire them to do their own personal projects.
+Programs housed in the Newton Center are Applied and Public Service Technologies, Information Technologies and a Middle College High School.